digital-asset/docs.daml.com/docs/2.7.6/docs/canton/usermanual/security.rst

 Keys can either be generated in the node and stored in the node's primary storage or generated and stored by an external key management system (KMS).
-We currently support a version of Canton that can use a KMS to either:
+Canton can use a KMS to either:
 (a) `protect Canton's private keys at rest` or (b) `generate and store the private keys itself`.
-This version is available only as part of Daml Enterprise.
+These features are available only in Daml Enterprise.

 You can find more background information on this key management feature in :ref:`Secure Cryptographic Private Key Storage <kms_architecture>`.